 Or you can slam the ground with your heel in before the tree, although I find this approach expends unwanted excess energy.
 It does nevertheless prove useful in certain microspot situations.

 Many times I’ll poke around the hole with the blade, twisting it and pushing dirt towards the hole while I make a sweep with my left fingers (my tree hand – my right hand reserved for the shovel, since I am right handed).
 Sort of like gardening work.
 Keep in mind that the plug does not have to be super tight in the ground.
-Find the limits of tolerence by your foreman and/or checker and always aim for the minimum (or the minimum, before it starts aggravating and testing your foreman and/or checker too much).
+Find the limits of tolerence by your foreman and/or checker and always aim for the path of least resistance.

 As mentioned previously, sometimes I’ll spin the shovel in my hand and use the handle to pat down the soil when it is a hard-to-reach tight spot.